 Eight of the top twelve Forbes 100 Most Powerful Women attended an all-girls school at some point in their education.

-“St. Francis is a welcoming sisterhood that will helps you find your passion as well as nurture any existing talents you have.
+“St. Francis is a welcoming sisterhood that helps you find your passion as well as nurture any existing talents you have.
 It is a school that is dedicated to helping girls become the best version of themselves.”

 –Kate ’20, St. Mary School